Pricing, Booking and User Information

-- All groups should report to the warden on arrival and before departure
+- All groups must report to the warden on arrival and before departure

 - Fires must be raised from the ground (except in the campfire circle)

-- Any used fire-bases must be cleaned before departure
+- Any used fire-bases must be emptied into the ash bin before departure

 - Only use fallen timber or wood from the woodpile for fires, please do not remove any timber from the live trees on site.